 - Provide urls to online presence (blogs, tumblr), if applicable.
 List urls on an attached .pdf in your online portfolio submission.

 - Sketchbooks: Mail to the Office of Admissions at CalArts.
 Mailed sketchbooks should include a completed Portfolio Information Form and be mailed using the Portfolio Mailing Label .
 Do not send your portfolio directly to the School of Film/Video.
 Doing so will cause a delay in the review of your work.

 - The Office of Admissions will return your portfolio to you by mail only if you send a prepaid self-addressed package for return mailing.
 Be sure to complete and include any of the necessary forms required by your service provider.
 Prepaid mailing labels and packages from USPS, UPS, FedEx, FedEx Ground, and FedEx International are all acceptable.
 If necessary, your local post office will be able to provide you with an estimate for the return postage amount.

-- Observational drawings and other work (photographs, paintings, large drawings, sculptures, installations, murals, etc.) should be digitally reproduced and uploaded to our online portfolio submissions system.
+- Observational drawings (Part I) and other work (Part III - photographs, paintings, large drawings, sculptures, installations, murals, etc.) should be digitally reproduced and uploaded to our online portfolio submissions system.
 The online system accepts MP3's, documents, images and video.
 Once your portfolio is uploaded, it can be viewed and rearranged until the final submission is made.
 No changes can be made following the final submission of your portfolio.
 There is a fee for each portfolio submission you make through the online system.
 Be sure to submit your portfolio to the correct degree level and program.
 If you experience technical difficulties while uploading your portfolio, you may send an e-mail to firstname.lastname@example.org for technical assistance.

 Learn more about the program, faculty, facilities and view student work.